-Perfect for families, history buffs and ocean enthusiasts alike, Kure Beach is home to two of the state’s most popular attractions: the North Carolina Aquarium at Fort Fisher and Fort Fisher State Historic Site and Museum.
+Perfect for families, history buffs and ocean enthusiasts alike, Kure Beach is home to two of the state’s most popular attractions: the North Carolina Aquarium at Fort Fisher and Fort Fisher State Historic Site.
 Both the aquarium and historic site and museum have reopened after the state’s recent easing of restrictions in the move to Phase 3 permitting 50% capacity in admissions.
 Featuring programs and exhibits that will both educate and entertain, these must-visit attractions are great indoor and outdoor options for things to do.
 Discover all Kure Beach has to offer on your next escape.

 Explore Marine Life and More